Moshe Schneersohn: Alleged conversion

-Chabad accounts and scholarly accounts of Moshe's conversion and later life differ.
+Chabad and other scholars differ on Moshe's conversion and later life.

-All scholarly articles have to say is this: After the alleged conversion he changed his name to Leon Yulievitch.
+Recently, a trove of documents concerning Moshe was discovered in the national archive in Minsk by Shaul Stampfer.
+These documents taken at face value seem to indicate that Moshe willingly converted.
+This is the conclusion of David Assaf, who believes the conversion documents to be accurate and Moshe's intentions expressed in documents to be sincere.
+After the alleged conversion he changed his name to Leon Yulievitch.
 He returned to visit Lubavitch, but fled, ultimately dying in a mental institution in St. Petersburg.